ecsevindik/Pimpl-Idiom-Example/README.md

 When using the Pimpl idiom, define special member functions in the implementation file.

+Tested both on Ubuntu 20.04 and Windows 10
 # Requirements
     * CMake
     * Gcc or Clang compiler